jorbDehmel/lammps_ARBFN/docs/joss/paper.md

 force, and orientation cannot come into play), but is in exchange about 100 times faster.

-The protocol for the `arbfn/ffield` fix is shown in figure
+The protocol for the `arbfn/ffield` fix is shown in
 \autoref{fig:ffield_protocol}.
 Note that there are no longer costly MPI calls within the simulation loop, and thus the simulation will perform much better.

 ![`fix arbfn/ffield` protocol.\label{fig:ffield_protocol}](ffield_protocol.png)

-Although the difference between figures
+Although the difference between
 \autoref{fig:arbfn_protocol} and \autoref{fig:ffield_protocol}
 may seem trivial, the omission of the controller from the simulation loop allows \autoref{fig:ffield_protocol} to run